Ibroihim Djoudja

-Ibroihim Youssouf Djoudja (born 6 May 1994) is a Comorian professional footballer who plays for South African club TS Sporting and the Comoros national team.
+Ibroihim Youssouf Djoudja (born 6 May 1994) is a Comorian professional footballer who plays for Namibian club African Stars and the Comoros national team.

 International career

 Djoudja debuted internationally for the Comoros national team in a COSAFA Cup on 27 May 2018 in a 1–1 draw against Seychelles.
 A year later at another COSAFA Cup, Djoudja scored his first goal for Comoros against Eswatini resulting a 2–2 draw.

 On 6 September 2019, Djoudja appeared for the 2022 FIFA World Cup qualification set in Qatar and scored his first major goal in the competition resulting a 1–1 draw against Togo.